superlinked/VectorHub/docs/articles/semantic_chunking.md

 import torch
 ```

-Define helper function using regular expressions to split the text into sentences based on punctuation followed by whitespace.
+We define a helper function to split the text into sentences - based on regular end-of-sentence punctuation followed by a whitespace.

 ```python
 def _split_sentences(text):
     sentences = re.split(r'(?<=[.?!])\s+', text)
     return sentences
 ```

-To provide a wider context, create a buffer by combining each sentence with its previous and next sentence.
-This function combines adjacent sentences to form a context window for each sentence.
+To provide a context window to better understand each sentence, we define a function to combine it with its preceding and following sentences.

 ```python
 def _combine_sentences(sentences):
     combined_sentences = []
     for i in range(len(sentences)):